mitre/linkage-agent-tools/README.md

 1. After matching, run `linkids.py`, which will take all of the resulting matching information and use it to generate LINK_IDs, which are written to a CSV file in the configured results folder.
 1. Once all LINK_IDs have been created, run `dataownerids.py` which will create a file per data owner that can be sent with only information on their LINK_IDs.

+## Clean Up

+Running `match.py` creates a file called `results.json` that is storage for TinyDB.
+This file should be removed between matching runs, otherwise the matching runs will be combined.
+Running `python linkids.py --remove` will remove this file once the LINKIDs have been generated.

 ## Running Tests

 Linkage Agent Tools contains a unit test suite.
 Tests can be run with the following command: